secretflow/scql/docs/reference/centralized-deploy-config.rst

 SCQL provides some security compromise options, which can be selectively enabled when the security risk is acceptable to speed up the overall operation.

 1. **reveal_group_mark**: default disable, if enabled, SCQL will expose grouping information(size of each group) when calculating group-by-aggregation, thereby avoiding the overhead caused by pre-shuffle.  ``risk``: group size will be leaked, which is equivalent to the result of count(*)
+2. **group_by_threshold**: minimum amount of data within a group that will be retained(effective only for the group by syntax, and not for distinct, etc.)

 A typical config of security_compromise can be like:

 .. code-block:: yaml

     security_compromise:
       reveal_group_mark: false
+      group_by_threshold: 4

 .. _config_storage_options: